idoshamun/gcp-letsencrypt-websockets-cluster/README.md

 the path to the bucket as a project metadata and generates a `dhparam` that will later be used by Nginx.

 All the scripts are fully parameterized and the parameters can be found at the beginning of the scripts.

+##### Please notice

+You can't deploy the application server before you already have the certificates stored in GCS.
+So when first issuing the certificates, point your DNS to the external ip of the Let's Encrypt instance.
+After issuing, you can continue with the deployment and point the DNS to the static ip of the `app-lb`.

 ___

 ### Credits